 The English Shaving Company are experts in shaving of all varieties including traditional wet shaving and the more recent dry shaving.
-We have a guide on wet shaving, but what is dry shaving?
+We have a guide on wet vs dry shaving, but what is dry shaving?
 Read our guide to discover all about dry shaving, how to do it and the tips to make it as comfortable and effective as possible.

 Dry shaving is a method of shaving that doesn’t use shaving soap, cream, water, or any other form of lubrication.
 Dry shaving most commonly requires an electric razor and is known for being a faster way to shave than traditional wet shaving.